Zeenobit/moonshine_save/README.md

 ### Save

-In order to save game state, start by marking components which must be saved using the `Save` marker.
+In order to save game state, start by marking entities which must be saved using the `Save` marker.
 This is a component which can be added to bundles or inserted into entities like any other component:
 ```rust,ignore
 // Saved components must derive `Reflect`
 #[derive(Component, Default, Reflect)]